 Variable-Speed Furnaces: What They Are and How They Work

-Many variable-speed furnaces are condensing furnaces, although some are available in non-condensing models with lower AFUE ratings.
+Most variable-speed furnaces are condensing furnaces, although a handful are available in non-condensing models with lower AFUE ratings.
 If a manufacturer wants a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

 Do Variable-Speed Furnaces Run Constantly?